flexibeast/ewmctrl/README.md

 * D - Delete the selected desktop window (`ewmctrl-delete-window`).

-* i - Change the icon name of the selected desktop window (`ewmctrl-change-window-icon-name`).
+* I - Change the icon name of the selected desktop window (`ewmctrl-change-window-icon-name`).

-* n - Change the name of the selected desktop window (`ewmctrl-change-window-name`).
+* m - Move the selected desktop window to a different desktop (`ewmctrl-move-window-to-other-desktop`).

-* p - Put the selected desktop window on a different desktop (`ewmctrl-put-window-on-other-desktop`).
+* N - Change the name of the selected desktop window (`ewmctrl-change-window-name`).

 ### Filtering